What will students learn? (Overview)

 Sketchbooks are used extensively for homework and class work, these are an important resource for the students and they are encouraged to develop them in a creative and expressive way, by including drawings, ideas, notes and research on artists.

-Homework is set on regular basis throughout the two years.
+Homework is set every two weeks throughout the two years.

-Students are assessed four times a year which is at the end of each project.
+Students are assessed five times a year and our assessments are based on all sketchbook work and final pieces.
 They also have regular drawing tests.

 How can parents support?